 Kanban is not as structured as scrum.
 Other than the WIP limit, it is fairly open to interpretation.
 Scrum, however, has several categorical concepts enforced as part of its implementation such as sprint review, retrospective, daily scrum, etc. It also insists on cross-functionality, which is the ability of a scrum team to not depend on external members to achieve their goals.
 Putting together a cross-functional team is not straightforward.
 In that sense, kanban is easier to adapt whereas scrum can be considered as a fundamental shift in the thought process and functioning of a development team.

 The scrum framework itself is simple.
 The rules, artifacts, events, and roles are easy to understand.
 Its semi-prescriptive approach actually helps remove the ambiguities in the development process, while giving sufficient space for companies to introduce their individual flavor to it.

 The organization of complex tasks into manageable user stories makes it ideal for difficult projects.
 Also, the clear demarcation of roles and planned events ensure that there is transparency and collective ownership throughout the development cycle.
 Quick releases keep the team motivated and the users happy as they can see progress in a short amount of time.

-However, Scrum could take time to master, especially if the development team is acclimatized to a typical waterfall model.
+However, scrum could take time to fully understand, especially if the development team is acclimatized to a typical waterfall model.
 The concepts of smaller iterations, daily scrum meetings, sprint reviews, and identifying a scrum master could be a challenging cultural shift for a new team.

 But, the long-term benefits far outweigh the initial learning curve.
 Scrum’s success in developing complex hardware and software products across diverse industries and verticals makes it a compelling framework to adopt for your organization.